madsstoumann/elements/book/Link.md

 }
 ```

-A lot of the variables defaults to `inherit` or `transparent`, but it gives me the option to change it along the way, as well as an easy way to create other versions, by simply changing variables.
+A lot of the variables defaults to `inherit` or `transparent`, but it gives you the option to change it along the way, as well as an easy way to create other versions, by simply changing variables.

 Here's an "error link" with red text and a wavy red underline: